PhysiCell-Tools/python-loader/man/docstring/pcdl_plot_timeseries.md

                         float and int will be handled as numeric, bool as Boolean, and str as categorical data. default is an empty string.
-  --microenv MICROENV   should the microenvironment be extracted? setting
+  --microenv MICROENV   should the microenvironment data be loaded? setting
                         microenv to False will use less memory and speed up processing, similar to the original pyMCDS_cells.py
                         script. default is True.